By Suzanne Schiller

 Organizations are recognizing that their future is dependent upon the communication

 thus honing the communication and cross cultural skills of employees by utilizing

 appropriate inter cultural training programs.
 These programs improve inter cultural

 understanding and communication skills for specific target cultures and geographies.

-They focus upon overcoming both language and behavioral barriers
+They focus upon overcoming both language and behavioral barriers to facilitate confident

 Doing business in another geography is not just about language and law.
 Proper